henryxiang/reactive-programming/presentation/intro.md

 * Immutability
 * Higher level of abstraction

-Note: functional programming are more expressive and programmer writes less code.
+Note: Functional programming are more expressive and enable programmers to write less code.

 ---